Zxjklp/qr-code-component-main/README.md

 2. HTML Structure: I wrote the HTML structure.
 I included the main elements such as the QR code image, heading, and paragraph.

-3. Styling with CSS: I created a CSS file and defined custom properties (CSS variables) for colors and fonts.
+3. Styling with CSS: I created a CSS file and defined custom properties (CSS variables) for colors.
 I applied styles to the HTML elements to match the design, including layout, typography, and spacing.

 4. Responsive Design: I ensured that the design was responsive and looked good on different screen sizes by using flexible units like rem and max-width.